qixwang/mc-docs.zh-cn/articles/cognitive-services/Speech-Service/includes/quickstarts/translate-sts/cpp/windows.md

    void TranslateSpeechToSpeech()
    {
-       // Creates an instance of a speech translation config with specified host and subscription key.
+       // Creates an instance of a speech translation config with specified subscription key and service region.
-       // Replace with your own subscription key and region identifier from here: https://docs.azure.cn/cognitive-services/speech-service/regions auto config = SpeechConfig::FromHost("wss://YourServiceRegion.stt.speech.azure.cn/", "YourSubscriptionKey");
+       // Replace with your own subscription key and region identifier from here: https://docs.azure.cn/cognitive-services/speech-service/regions auto config = SpeechTranslationConfig::FromSubscription("YourSubscriptionKey", "YourServiceRegion");

        // Sets source and target languages.
-       // Replace with the languages of your choice, from list found here: https://docs.azure.cn/cognitive-services/speech-service/language-support#speech-translation auto fromLanguage = "en-US";
+       // Replace with the languages of your choice, from list found here: https://aka.ms/speech/sttt-languages auto fromLanguage = "en-US";
        auto toLanguage = "de";
        config->SetSpeechRecognitionLanguage(fromLanguage);
        config->AddTargetLanguage(toLanguage);

        // Sets the synthesis output voice name.
-       // Replace with the languages of your choice, from list found here: https://docs.azure.cn/cognitive-services/speech-service/language-support#text-to-speech config->SetVoiceName("de-DE-Hedda");
+       // Replace with the languages of your choice, from list found here: https://aka.ms/speech/tts-languages config->SetVoiceName("de-DE-Hedda");

        // Creates a translation recognizer using the default microphone audio input device.